LuoZhhh/NIFA/readme.md

 ## Licenses

 This project is licensed under CC BY-NC-ND 4.0.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/
+To view a copy of this license, please visit http://creativecommons.org/licenses/by-nc-nd/4.0/